pavelpecheniuk/system-log-analyzer/README.md

 # system-log-analyzer
-A lightweight, modular, Linux-based but extensible log analyzer performing anomaly detection and alerting about anomalies.
+A lightweight, modular, Linux-based extensible log analyzer performing anomaly detection and alerting about anomalies.